 Oh and I can’t go without mentioning the wallpaper in the toilets.
 We loved it so much we had to have a picture with it.

 Have you been to the Ham Yard yet?
 Are you a Firmdale junkie like me?
+Do you have an Soho restaurant recommendations?
 Let me know in the comments box below:

 The Ham Yard Hotel | 14-18 Ham Yard | Soho | London | W1D 7DT